BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Better Loot Mod/README.md

   * When lockers spawn gear, they will always be blue-rarity.  *(Previously lockers had a chance to spawn even legendaries, so some could potentially see this as a drawback)*
+  * Safes have been improved: Eridium configurations are far more likely, cash quantities have been improved.
+Gear drop chances have been dropped somewhat, but gear from safes will always be legendary.
 * Makes Eridium drop 2.5x more often
 * Makes Torgue Tokens more numerous when dropped
 * Boss drop pools are generally improved, and bosses are guaranteed to drop as